On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Symmetric algebras of polynomial growth

-In this case, the remaining algebras are the non-domestic symmetric algebras of polynomial growth with a singular Cartan matrix.
-Then, we have:

-\begin{proposition} Let $A$ be a non-domestic symmetric algebra of polynomial growth whose Cartan matrix is singular.
+In this subsection, the remaining algebras are the non-domestic symmetric algebras of polynomial growth with a singular Cartan matrix.
+Then, we have \begin{proposition} Let $A$ be a non-domestic symmetric algebra of polynomial growth whose Cartan matrix is singular.
 Then, any algebra $B$ which is derived equivalent to $A$ is $\tau$-tilting infinite. \end{proposition} \begin{proof} By Propositions \ref{sym_hiera} and \ref{cartan-derived}, $B$ must be a non-domestic symmetric algebra of polynomial growth with a singular Cartan matrix.
-Then $B$ is isomorphic to a trivial extension of a tubular algebra (see Figure \ref{fig1}).
-Since any tubular algebra admits a unique preprojective component (for example, see \cite[Chapter XIX, Theorem 3.20]{SS07(2)}), $B$ is $\tau$-tilting infinite by Lemma \ref{sym_triv_inf}. \end{proof}
+Then $B$ is isomorphic to a trivial extension of a tubular algebra (see Table \ref{fig1}).
+Since any tubular algebra admits a unique preprojective component with infinitely many vertices (for example, see \cite[XIX, Theorem 3.20]{SS07(2)}), $B$ is $\tau$-tilting infinite by Lemma \ref{sym_triv_inf}. \end{proof}